 Using Rainwater Indoors

 Under California law, it is legal to use rainwater indoors but only for nonpotable uses.
 These include using rainwater to flush toilets, washing machines, or air-conditioning systems.
-You’ll need a permit for the system, which may involve having a health officer come to inspect the system.
+You’ll need a permit for the system, which may involve having a health officer inspect it.

 Sewage and Waste Removal Laws in California

-In many areas of California, you will not be able to legally live off-grid because of sewage laws.
+In many areas of California, you cannot legally live off-grid because of sewage laws.
 The laws vary depending on the county or city but often require you to connect to the municipal sewage line if one is located nearby (usually 160 to 300 feet).
-You may get a “notice to connect” even if you have an approved septic system.
+You may get a “notice to connect” even with an approved septic system.

 Even though California law is generally advanced in sustainable systems, the law is still lagging when it comes to compost toilets.
 They aren’t mentioned by Water Board as an Onsite Wastewater Treatment System.